Exhibition Momentum (Art group: Chicago, Ill.),

 Biographical/Historical Note: Art group; Chicago, Ill.
 Organized in 1948 to protest exhibition policies of the Art Institute of Chicago.
 Disbanded in 1964.

 Records on reel 4700, frames 14-500 were lent for microfilming in 1991 by Danielle Fox Brinner, daughter of Charles Cox, the last secretary of Exhibition Momentum, and subsequently donated by Brinner in 2004.
 Records on frames 503 to the end of the reel were donated 1991 by Carol Block, widow[?] of Eugene Block, treasurer of Exhibition Momentum.

 How to Use this Collection

-- Microfilm reel 4700 available for use at Archives of American Art offices, Art Institute of Chicago Library, and through interlibrary loan.
+- Microfilm reel 4700 available for use at Archives of American Art offices and through interlibrary loan.

 - Use of original papers requires an appointment and is limited to the Archives' Washington, D.C., Research Center.
 Microfilmed materials must be consulted on microfilm.
 Contact Reference Services for more information.

 - For more information on using the Archives’ resources, see the FAQ or Ask Us.